stephsharp/AutoLayoutWorkshop/SOLUTIONS.md

 3. Constrain the top of the label container to the top of its container view (from step 1) with constant >= 0 and required priority (1000)
 4. Constrain the bottom of the label container to the bottom of its container view with constant >=0 and required priority (1000)
 5. Constrain the image view to the top of its container view with required priority (1000)
-6. Constrain the image view to the bottom of its container view with a low priority (250)
+6. Constrain the image view to the bottom of its container view with a high priority (750)

 **The social icons should be evenly spaced across the full width of the screen.**
 Add spacer views between each button with Equal Widths constraints.
 (I'm looking forward to iOS 9's UIStackView and UILayoutGuide!)